TaygaHoshi/tt-project/Branches/Secondary/Secondary - Beast Mastery.md

 # Secondary Branch Abilities
 ## Call Pet
 Choose a pet category when you take this branch from the list below.
-Your pet shares your initiative order, level, potency and control.
-It takes its turn right after you, and uses its first ability unless you tell it to do something else.
+Your pet inherits your initiative order, level, potency and control.
+It takes its turn right after you, and uses its basic weapon attack unless you tell it to do something else.
 When your pet falls below 1 health, it will run away and hide if possible.
 In this case, it will not be available for combat for 4 + 1d4 hours.
 Otherwise, normal [[Combat#Summoning|summoning rules]] apply.
 Pets can take a variety of forms, but they fall into the main categories ( #TODO ):

-**Attacking Pets**
+**Striker Pets**
 1. Base health: 30
 2. Walking speed: 6
 3. Precision roll: d10 + level/2
 4. Resistances: Start with 5 and increase by 1 every odd level
-5. Abilities:
+5. Basic weapon attack:
-	1. Strike:
-		Deals 15 physical damage.
+	Deals 15 physical/magical damage.
-	2. Leap:
-		Range: 5 meters
-		Minimum range: 3 meters
-		Your pet jumps at your target, dealing 10 physical damage.
-		Ignores armor if the target is prone.

-**Protective Pets**
+**Tough Pets**
 1. Base health: 40
 2. Walking speed: 6
 3. Precision roll: d10 + level/2
 4. Resistances: Start with 5 and increase by 1 every odd level
-5. Abilities:
+5. Basic weapon attack:
-	1. Strike:
-		Deals 15 physical damage.
+	Deals 10 physical/magical damage.
-	2. Leap:
-		Range: 5 meters
-		Minimum range: 3 meters
-		Your pet jumps at your target, dealing 10 physical damage.
-		Ignores armor if the target is prone.

-**Magical Pets**
+**Sharpshooter Pets**
 1. Base health: 30
 2. Walking speed: 6
 3. Precision roll: d10 + level/2
 4. Resistances: Start with 5 and increase by 1 every odd level
-5. Abilities:
+5. Basic weapon attack:
-	1. Bolt:
 	Range: 5 meters
-		Deals 10 magical damage.
+	Deals 10 physical/magical damage.
-	2. #TODO

 # Techniques
+## Distraction
+**Category:** Offense
+**Execution Time:** Rapid action
+**Cost:** 2 energy
+**Range:** 5 meters
+**Duration:** (1 + C/4) rounds
+**Effect**
+	Your pet tries to distract the target.
+A distracted creature is considered flanked for the next weapon attack against it.
+	Your pet does not attack this round.

+## Go For Eyes
+**Category:** Modification
+**Execution Time:** Rapid action
+**Cost:** 2 energy
+**Range:** Pet's range
+**Duration:** (1 + C/4) rounds
+**Effect**
+	This attack's precision roll is made against Constitution.
+	Direct your pet to attack your target's eyes.
+Your pet's next basic weapon attack applies blinded for the duration of this technique.

 ## Grab and Drag
 **Category:** Offense
 **Execution Time:** Action
-**Cost:** 2 energy
+**Cost:** 1 energy
+**Range:** 1 meter
 **Effect**
+	This attack's precision roll is made against Parry.
 	Target a prone creature.
 Your pet grabs this creature and drags it towards you up to (2 + P/3) meters, dealing 5 armor ignoring damage per square dragged.
+	Your pet does not attack this round.

 ## Lick Wounds
 **Category:** Defense
 **Execution Time:** Rapid action
 **Cost:** Special
 **Effect**
 	Your pet tries to heal itself.
 For every point of energy spent for this ability, your pet heals for 4 + 1d4 health.
-You can spend energy up to your potency.
+You can spend points of energy up to your potency.
+	Your pet does not attack this round.